coreyferguson/eukaryote/examples/TUTORIAL.md

 An individual's **phenotype** are those attributes which are decoded from the genotype.
 These are the genes which are expressed within an individual and used to determine fitness.

-For example, let's say we're writing an algorithm which comes up with an equation to match a given number.
+For example, let's say we're writing an algorithm that takes a number as input and gives us an equation of single digit numbers separated by `+`, `-`, `*`, and `/` symbols (no order of operations).
+We'll call this **[Math Jeopardy](mathJeopardy/README.md)**.
 Let's say we want the computer to generate an equation that evaluates to the number 10.

 A fit individual's genotype can be a string that looks like this: `1+3*2+2`.
 Because of random mutation, these numbers and symbols (the genes) can actually be mixed up into a nonsensical equation like this: `+1+*3*2+2`.
-To calculate the fitness of this individual, we need to decode it's genotype into a phenotype (a valid equation). `+1+*3*2+2` can be decoded by eliminating invalid characters (such as the first `+` and `*` symbols in the genotype) into the phenotype `1+3*2+2`.
+To calculate the fitness of this individual, we need to decode it's genotype into a phenotype (a valid equation). `+1+*3*2+2` can be decoded by:

+1. Grab the first number
+2. Grab the first symbol
+3. Grab the second number
+4. Perform operation
+5. Repeat 1-3 on the result of 4

+`+1+*3*2+2` becomes `1+3+2*2 = 12`

+Yes, there are a few missing symbols: `*` and a `+`.
+Let's call these uncoded genes :) If the length of the genome is important you can apply fitness pressures to encourage shorter lengths.

 **Intelligent Brute Force**